dsanders11/chromium-include-cleanup/README.md

 ### Patching `clangd`

-To get suggestions for includes to add, `clangd` needs to be patched with `clangd-include-adds.patch` and built from source.
+To get suggestions for includes to add, and other tweaks, `clangd` needs to be patched with the patches in `clangd_patches` and built from source.

 ## `clangd` Configuration